How To Make Salted Chocolate Caramel Pretzel Bars From Scratch

 1st Layer - Shortbread Cookie:

-½ Cup plus 2 Tbsp of unsalted butter (slightly soft)
+½ Cup plus 2 tablespoon of unsalted butter (slightly soft)

-1 Cup plus 2 Tbsp All Purpose Flour (I like King Arthur)
+1 Cup plus 2 tablespoon All Purpose Flour (I like King Arthur)

 ¼ Cup Sugar